Member Organizations

 Code of Ethics for Professional Accountants

-- Under the Law on Accounting 2015 the MOF is responsible for establishing ethical requirements for all professional accountants in Vietnam.
-Professional accountancy organizations in Vietnam are not required and have not established their own separate ethical codes.
+Under the Law on Accounting No. 88/2015/QH13, the Ministry of Finance is responsible for establishing ethical requirements applicable to professional accountants in Vietnam.
+Professional accountancy organizations are not required to issue separate ethical codes.

 -